Thiago out of Bayern clash with Dortmund

 "He interprets things differently to Thiago.
 I'm happy to have alternatives in this position."

-Bayern head into the game with a four-point lead over Dortmund at the top of the table, with just seven games of the season remaining.
+Bayern heads into the game with a four-point lead over Dortmund at the top of the table, with just seven games of the season remaining.

-Tuesday's game takes place just a day after the seventh anniversary of Bayern and Dortmund's meeting in the Champions League final at Wembley in 2013, when Arjen Robben's late goal secured the treble for Jupp Heynckes' side.
+The midweek classic takes place just a day after the seventh anniversary of Bayern and Dortmund's meeting in the Champions League final at Wembley in 2013, when Arjen Robben's late goal secured the treble for Jupp Heynckes's side.